iptv-org/iptv/FAQ.md

 Yes, we only need the links to be publicly accessible like FTA packages, online services or official websites.
 We recommend tagging [Geo-blocked] if it is only accessible in a certain country.

 ## Can I add a FTA channel that broadcasts PPV events or pay programming?
 Perhaps.
 Consider that owners can ban the broadcast of PPV events, and even DCMA takedowns.
-Check if this channel is in the blocklist from the repository database.
+Check the blocklist from the repository database for more info about specific events.

 ## Why is recommended the "playlist.m3u" or "index.m3u" at the end of the url?
-These files use adaptive resolution, also the streams avoids dependence on tokens or temporal files.
+These files use adaptive resolution, also the streams are permanent, that avoids dependence on tokens or temporal files.

 ## Why don't we accept XStreamCode in streams?
 XStreamCode contains code that could be malicious to users.

 ## Is possible to add streams from Youtube, Dailymotion or Twitch?
 Yes.
-Due to technical limitations it is necessary to use a Streamlink server link to view the content.
+Due to technical limitations is necessary add a Streamlink server link to view the content.

 ## Is it possible to add audio-only streams, like FM radio?
 No. Exceptions are the visual radios, in which a video and audio are shown at the same time.